strapi/documentation/docs/user-docs/latest/content-types-builder/managing-content-types.md

 The Content-Type Builder allows to manage any existing content-type or component, even if it is already being used in the Content Manager.
 They can only be managed one at a time.

-To manage a content-type or a component, click on its name in the Collection Types, Single Types or Components category.
+To manage a content-type or a component, click on its name in the Collection types, Single types or Components category.

 ## Editing content-types